ni5arga/Modmail-To-Discord-Slack/README.md

 ## Changelog

-### v0.0.16
+**Latest Version:**
+- Added a feature to which helps to differentiate between regular messages and private mod notes.
+- Added ignore-list which helps mods to ignore messages from certain users/mods.
+- Added discord role-ping feature.
+- Mod discussion syncing setting.

+**Previous Versions:**
-- Add setting for app to ignore outgoing modmail messages by mods and not send them to the webhook (optional)
+- Add setting for app to ignore outgoing modmail messages by mods and not send them to the webhook

-### v0.0.15

 - Declutter Discord & Slack embed
 - Add support for more Discord webhook URLs (Canary, PTB, etc.)

 ## Contributions